-These financial statements have been prepared and presented in accordance with Generally Accepted Accounting Practice in New Zealand, the Companies Act 1993 and the Financial Reporting Act 1993.
+These consolidated financial statements have been prepared and presented in accordance with Generally Accepted Accounting Practice in New Zealand, the Companies Act 1993 and the Financial Reporting Act 1993.

-The financial statements are for Electricity Corporation of New Zealand Limited (ECNZ) as defined in Regulation 4 of the Electricity (Information Disclosure) Regulations 1994.
+These consolidated financial statements are for Electricity Corporation of New Zealand Limited (ECNZ) and Kinleith Cogeneration Limited as required to comply with Regulation 4 of the Electricity (Information Disclosure) Regulations 1994.